wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 PROTIP: My assertion is that <strong>no one person can know everything</strong> about Kubernetes to operate it reliably and securely in a complex production enterprise.
 Hiring for superhumans expected to "know everything" is resulting in <strong>unnecessary turnover and down time</strong>.

+PROTIP: Kubernetes in the cloud is so complex that most enterprises need to build a <strong>team of various specialists</strong> to ensure that Kubernetes is operated reliably and securely.

 Kubernetes provides and enforces "significant decoupling between the layers of the serving stack: machine, operating system, application manager, and application code.
 This decoupling enables the development of specialized teams with agility and freedom to operate on their parts of the stack, thanks to separation of concerns:"

    * hardware operations